Patient information: Gynecomastia (breast enlargement in men) (Beyond the Basics)

 Prostate cancer patients — Gynecomastia is a known complication of a treatment for prostate cancer (called antiandrogen monotherapy).
 Approximately 75 percent of men who use this treatment develop gynecomastia.
 However, there are several treatment options available to prevent the development of gynecomastia, including tamoxifen and radiation therapy.
 (See "Patient information: Treatment for advanced prostate cancer (Beyond the Basics)".)

 Tamoxifen — Tamoxifen can be taken along with the anti-cancer (antiandrogen) treatment.
 Tamoxifen must be taken every day for the duration of antiandrogen treatment.
 In one study, only 8 percent of men who took tamoxifen plus an antiandrogen developed gynecomastia (compared with 68 percent of men who took the antiandrogen alone) .

 Tamoxifen may also be given to men who develop gynecomastia while taking antiandrogens.

 Radiation therapy — Treating the breasts with radiation before antiandrogen treatment begins can prevent gynecomastia.
-Radiation treatment (RT) is usually delivered in one to three sessions (similar to having an x-ray).
-In the study above, 34 percent of men who had RT before antiandrogen therapy developed gynecomastia .
+Radiation treatment is usually delivered in one to three sessions (similar to having a radiograph).
+In the study above, 34 percent of men who had radiation treatment before antiandrogen therapy developed gynecomastia .